Chymyst/chymyst-core/doc/joinrun.md

 val x = new JA[Int] // define injector

+// Need to define reactions - this is omitted here.

 x(123) // inject molecule with value 123

 val y = new JA[Unit] // define injector